jaefarnc/vps-test-0/README.md

 # vps-test-0
-Setting up a Virtual Private Server using an VM configured on Azure Tasks done: 1-8
+Setting up a Virtual Private Server using an VM configured on Azure

 A few notes:

     a.
+I completed all the tasks on paper, but I didn't go too deep with every single one, limited time due to both being on campus doing an internship as well as campus interview prep.
+    b.
 My documentation is concise on purpose, I found it a pain to clean it if i wrote everything.
-    b.
+    c.
 I reversed a few of the configs, because I'm also using the VPS to setup a reverse shell to ssh into AIClub and SSL systems outside the network:
         i.
 Google Authenticator is turned off in sshd_config
         ii. fail2ban is disabled